 If you’re not into video’s let me share the process below.

-Once again measure and make sure it’s level.
-We want the set of pictures to be perfectly even.
+- Once again measure and make sure it’s level.
+We want the set of pictures to be perfectly straight.

-Step back and admire how straight and level your pictures look with this new picture hanging hack.
+Step back and admire how straight and level your pictures look with these new picture hanging tips.

-Now it’s time for Picture hanging hack number two.
+Now it’s time for Picture hanging tip number two.

-Before I knew about this trick I added string to all my double hooked pictures just because I couldn’t stand to try to hang them evenly.
+Before I knew about this hack I added string to all my double hooked pictures just because I couldn’t stand to try to hang them evenly.

 I know you know what I’m talking about…